bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 [Back to Top](#top)
 <a name="part5"><h2>Part 5: Using Models and JS to Perform Bulk Inserts</h2></a>

-Inserts and Delete of bulk data were performed using seeder files and seed commands:
+Inserts and Delete of bulk data were performed using seeder files _(up/down functions)_ and seed commands:
 ```
 node_modules/.bin/sequelize db:seed              // to seed all inserts
 node_modules/.bin/sequelize db:seed:undo:all     // to deseed/delete all inserts